 Alabama Center for Insurance Information Research (ACIIR) exists to solve problems created from the complexity of insurance operations and help manage risk.
 ACIIR works with various agencies for research development to help consumers make well-informed decisions and insurance companies deliver the right combination of price and service to their customers.

-The Alabama Center for Real Estate (ACRE) at The University of Alabama's Culverhouse College of Business collects, maintains and analyzes the state's real estate data.ACRE acts as a liaison for our students to the real estate industry and provides several professional development opportunities and networking events around the state.
+The Alabama Center for Real Estate (ACRE) provides resources in the areas of research, education, and networking to enhance the state of Alabama’s real estate industry.ACRE acts as a liaison for our students to the real estate industry and provides several professional development opportunities and networking events around the state.
 Students utilizing this resource will experience firsthand what the field of real estate will hold for them on a day-to-day basis.

 The Center for Business and Economic Research (CBER) is the state's most respected authority on state economics and forecasting.
 Its forecasts cover Alabama's Gross Domestic Product, employment and income by industry group, and are published in the annual Alabama Economic Outlook.
 CBER hosts the annual Alabama Economic Outlook Conference.

 Formed in a partnership between The University of Alabama, the City of Tuscaloosa, and the Chamber of Commerce of West Alabama, The Edge provides a work and collaboration space for emerging businesses.

 The Institute of Business Analytics (IBA) is a collaborative resource for both the Culverhouse College of Business and University-wide research activities.
 Its interdisciplinary team seeks to develop and cultivate analytics expertise through evidence based research via communicating applied research discoveries and approaches.
 The IBA works with analytic focused students and various corporate and government partners.